-A couple weeks ago my husband and I had a chance to test drive the 4-Door Mazda 3i with SKYACTIV Technology.
-This week’s test drive found me behind the wheel more often then my husband.
+A couple of weeks ago my husband and I had a chance to test drive the 4-Door Mazda 3i with SKYACTIV Technology.
+This week’s test drive found me behind the wheel more often than my husband.
 My car needed a trip to the shop due to an engine light so having the Mazda 3i was a huge help.

 I have to say after driving this car for a week I definitely was missing some of the “cool” features when I got back into my own car.
 Don’t get me wrong I definitely love my car but I really enjoyed some of the fun features on the Mazda 3i.
 Especially all of the “auto” features.
 I’m not a lazy person, just a girl fascinated by technology.
 While my husband will probably talk about the drive, the look, and the “guy” like features I like to tell you about the stuff that just makes the car fun!

 This was my first car equipped with automatic windshield wipers.
 I was hoping I would get a chance to see if they worked and sure enough on the very first day I had my chance.
 As I was driving home from work it started to rain.
 My wipers turned right now under no human influence.
 There is an option to override the automatic wipers and turn them on yourself or adjust the speed.